tigerfarm/tigclient/README.md

    Click Call, and you will be connected to the other client.
    They will need to Accept the call, for you to talk together.

+## Conference Call Features

+These features allow a soft transfer.
+Once you have created a conference and are in the conference, you can put the other participant (or participants) on hold.
+You can enter a PSTN phone number in the Call to field, and click Add Call-to to dial the phone number.
+If the person answers, they are included in the conference call.
+The person on hold cannot hear your conversation with the new person.
+You can to talk to the person, and either keep them on the call or click Remove Call-to to remove them from the call.
+Remove Call-to: is useful if you get the person's voicemail.
+Or, you can take the other participant off hold, and they can also talk with the person who has newly been added to the call.
+At this stage, you can click Hangup to disconnect yourself from the call and the other 2 can continue talking.

+Use Hangup to disconnect yourself from the call.
+Use End Conference to end the conference which disconnects all participants from the conference.

-## The Client also has Conference and TaskRouter features
+## TaskRouter Features

-Your workers need to be configured to use the Client's TaskRouter features.
+Your agents need to configured as TaskRouter Workers to use the Client's TaskRouter features.
 Click [here](https://www.twilio.com/blog/2018/06/customize-phone-call-workflows-twilio-studio-taskrouter.html),
 to get instructions on how to configure a TaskRouter call queue and workers (agents).
-Notes, skip section: Configure an Agent Worker Activity, not required with Tiger Voice Client.
+Notes, skip section: Configure an Agent Worker Activity, because it is not required with Tiger Voice Client.
-Also, you can skip the section: Implement the Agent Web Application, because your agents can use this application.
+Also, skip the section: Implement the Agent Web Application, if your agents will be only using Tiger Voice Client and not using their mobile phone to accept TaskRouter calls.

-The Worker name (example: "david") and client "contact_uri" (example: "client:david") need to match, and match with the Tiger Voice Client's Client ID value (example: "david").
+The Worker name (example: "david") and client "contact_uri" (example: "client:david") need to match.
+And, the name needs to match with the Tiger Voice Client ID value (example: "david").
 See the following screen prints.
 This is how the Client links to the TaskRouter Worker configuration.